 - Mondays in the Central Eastside – Every Monday at 6 p.m., 30-50 runners of all paces gather for an easy 4-6 miles run along the Willamette River waterfront, the Springwater Corridor and surrounding neighborhood streets.

 - Thursdays in the Central Eastside – Meet at the store at 6 p.m. for an easy neighborhood run of 5-7 miles followed by refreshments at a nearby watering hole — Portland Running Company buys the first round every week!

 - Sundays in Northwest – Runners of different levels and paces gather at 8 a.m. at rotating coffee shops in Northwest Portland and set out for what many people treat as a weekly “long run” with routes that range from 5-18 miles in Forest Park, along the waterfront, on the Portland Marathon course and more.
 After, the group likes to recover and chat over coffee.

 Fit Right NW

-Once a month from March through September, Fit Right NW gets in on the First Thursday Gallery Walk fun with its own First Thursday Urban Adventure Run.
+Once a month from April through September, Fleet Feet Sports gets in on the First Thursday Gallery Walk fun with its own First Thursday Urban Adventure Run.
 Starting at 6 p.m., as many as 600 people take part in this citywide urban scavenger hunt that features raffle tickets, prizes and beer.
 Runners choose their own route and pace (the more places you stop, the more raffle tickets you collect) and get to absorb the First Thursday scene, complete with gallery openings, food, drink and plenty of opportunities for merriment.